 Finally, as if all the reasons above aren’t enough, research suggests that staying mentally active slows Alzheimer’s Disease.
 Analyzing stories, figuring out how the book ends or “who the killer is”, forces you to think deeply and critically evaluate characters and scenarios.
 All the mental activity is good for your brain and will keep it healthy for longer!

-Thank you for reading this.
-Find out How to Read More Books
+Related How to Read More Books

 Please share any benefits of reading you’ve experienced and if you haven’t any, I hope you pick up a book soon.